bhargavsp/aws_solution-architect/aws Q&A.md

-If the load is not predictable | always go for the serverless aws cognito identity pool | uses the 3rd party app for the authentiation from thefederated identities aws cognito user pools | used to give the access to the web/mobile app for the authentiation
+If the load is not predictable | always go for the serverless aws cognito identity pool | uses the 3rd party app for the authentiation from thefederated identities aws cognito user pools | used to give the access to the web/mobile app for the authentiation Multi AZ cluster deployment | comes with 2 read replicas for the more reads multi az instance deployment | comes with just the stand by instance but no read replica RPO vs RTO

 <details>